 Most of us use them as connectives, filling up a gap when we do not have the correct word/phrase.
 Keeping them consciously out of your usage would mean that you will have to remain silent for those gaps.
 But don’t worry.
 Once you stop using fillers like those, appropriate words will come to you with a little effort at articulation.

-- Conviction: A speaker must have conviction in what he says.
-Careful understanding, sincerity of speech, and intelligent planning are required to develop conviction in speech.
+A speaker must have conviction in what he says.
+Careful understanding, the sincerity of speech, and intelligent planning are required to develop conviction in speech.

 Importance of Oral Communication

-The importance of oral communication/ presentation can be discussed in the following points:
+The importance of oral communication can be discussed in the following points:

-- Importance for business: Oral presentations are of huge significance in today’s business environment.
+Oral communication are of huge significance in today’s business environment.
 It’s simply because nothing has more impact, or is quite as impressive, as a well-delivered oral presentation.